teoseller/osquery-attck/README.md

 Each conf file is a Query Pack that can be used enterprise threat hunting wit osquery.

-The folder **osquery-minimal-conf** contain a minimal subset of the conf files in the home directory.

 Mapping the MITRE ATT&CK Matrix with Osquery